 - Create the National Commission for the Fight Against Racial Discrimination as soon as possible, which should liaise with bodies under the Ministry of Education and the Ministry of Women, Family, Children and Seniors to implement policies to fight racial discrimination in schools.

-- Remove barriers to access education, health and services for foreign children, including by ensuring access to essential services is not made conditional to a residency card, in law and in practice.
+- Remove barriers to access to education, health and services for foreign children, including ensuring access to essential services is not made conditional to a residency card in law and practice.